oneapi-src/oneAPI-samples/DirectProgramming/DPC++FPGA/Tutorials/Features/read_only_cache/README.md

    mkdir build
    cd build
    ```
-   To compile for the Intel® PAC with Intel Arria® 10 GX FPGA, run `cmake`
+   To compile for the Intel&reg; PAC with Intel Arria&reg; 10 GX FPGA, run `cmake`
    using the command:
     ```
     cmake ..
    ```
-   Alternatively, to compile for the Intel® FPGA PAC D5005 (with Intel Stratix®
+   Alternatively, to compile for the Intel&reg; FPGA PAC D5005 (with Intel Stratix&reg;
    10 SX), run `cmake` using the command:

    ```